 Masaryk University International Scientific Advisory Board

-The Masaryk University International Scientific Advisory Board is an independent body composed of four internationally recognized scientists tasked with helping the university develop scientific strategies and providing independent assessment and advice on a range of science-related issues.
+The Masaryk University International Scientific Advisory Board is an independent body composed of internationally recognized scientists tasked with helping the university develop scientific strategies and providing independent assessment and advice on a range of science-related issues.
 The board meets once a year.

 Josef Jiřičný was elected board chair at the 2016 board meeting.